Nannie Helen Burroughs: Training school and racial uplift

 Racial pride, respectability, and work ethic were all key factors in training being offered by the National Training School and racial uplift ideology.
 These qualities were seen as extremely important for African-American women's success as fund-raisers, wage workers, and "race women".
 All these gathered from the school would bring African-American women into the labor of public sphere including politics, uplifting racial aid, and the domestic sphere expanded.
 By understanding the uplift ideology of its grassroots nature, Burroughs had used it to promote her school.
 Many disagreed with Burroughs teaching women skills that did not directly apply to domestic housework.
 None the less, students continued coming and the school carried on.

+Notwithstanding its broad curriculum and emphasis on racial uplift, there were people who perceived the school largely in terms of domestic service.
+A 1918 article about the school in Seattle magazine The Town Crier was headlined "Solving the Servant Problem" and described the school's curriculum as "domestic science, sewing, millinery, stenography, bookkeeping, budget housekeeping, with 'schooling' all along the way" and also discussing a small farm operated by the school and used for agricultural training.
+The article even made a veiled allusion to slavery: "What fine Southern women conveyed to their house servants long ago had seemed likely to be lost" and adding that a student who fails to meet standards, "will not get 'whipped' but she'd rather be than fall under Miss Burroughs' displeasure."

 Death and legacy

-On May 20, 1961, she was found dead in Washington D.C. of natural causes.
-She had died alone; she never married because she had dedicated her life to the National Trade and Professional School.
+She died on May 20, 1961 after an extraordinarily fruitful life dedicated to the advancement of women and girls through the National Trade and Professional School, the Women's Convention of the National Baptist Convention, and other organizations and roles.
 She was buried at the Nineteenth Street Baptist Church where she was a member.

 Three years after her death the institution was renamed the Nannie Burroughs School and has remained that way since.
 Even though more than 50 years has passed since her death, her history and legacy continue to motivate modern African-American women.
 The Manuscript Division in The Library of Congress holds 110,000 items in her papers.